pclalv/crystal-key-item-randomizer/README.md

     with randomized moves
 - convert JSON patch files into a more readable, commentable format (yaml probably)
-- investigate seed 177
-  - seems okay, but it forces the player to start the Radio Tower to get Surf from the Ice Path
 - progressive fishing rods
 - see if there's an easy and general way to improve trainer AI
 - implement new trainer card page to view kanto badges